TeskaLabs/SeaCat.io-Agent/README.md

 In order to access a shell of the device remotely via SeaCat.io, you need to configure your local SSH client to use a seacat.io access gateway.

 For OpenSSH client, append a following snipplet into your ~/.ssh/config, create that file if it doesn't exists.
+Make sure you have `socat` installed.

 	Host *.seacat.io
 		ProxyCommand socat stdio SOCKS4A:link.seacat.io:%h:%p,socksport=12367